sensboston/FRPTray/README.md

 # FRPTray

 **FRPTray** is a lightweight Windows system tray application for managing an [FRP](https://github.com/fatedier/frp) (`frpc`) tunnel.
-It provides a simple UI to start, stop, and monitor a local-to-remote port forwarding tunnel, with automatic reconnection and optional startup settings.
+It provides a simple UI to start, stop, and monitor a local-to-remote ports forwarding tunnel, with automatic reconnection and optional startup settings.

 ---